by Andrea M. Darcy

-It would be easy to just accept film and television portrayals of characters with mental health issues as entertainment, and nothing to take too seriously.
+It would be easy to just accept film and television portrayals of characters with mental health issues as entertainment.
+Nothing to take too seriously.

-But consider that 64% of mental health sufferers say they find the stigma and discrimination around having mental health challenges either equally or even more damaging than actually dealing with a mental health issue itself.
-And that a huge one in four of us will experience psychological distress in a given year.
-Isn’t it in all of our best interests to support an end to the misrepresentation and stigmas around mental health?*
+But it is serious.
+In fact 64% of mental health sufferers report they find the stigma and discrimination around having mental health challenges either equally or more damaging than actually dealing with a mental health issue itself.

 What is wrong with how the media has presented mental health issues?